-Interactive Dashboard: Race and the Tenure Track, 2013-2019: I currently work in higher education, and a few days ago I saw the Chronicle of Higher Education interactive story “How Many Black Women Have Tenure on Your Campus?”
+Interactive Dashboard: Race and the Tenure Track, 2013-2019: I currently work in higher education, and recently read the Chronicle of Higher Education interactive story “How Many Black Women Have Tenure on Your Campus?”
 Since I’ve done some data analysis with the Integrated Post-Secondary Education Data Set, I thought I would reprise this idea focusing specifically on Assistant Professors on the tenure track, which is a good gauge for the future—it can take decades for an Assistant Professor to become a Full Professor through promotion, and these faculty apply for tenure usually between 4-6 years after starting as an Assistant Professor.
 I wanted to explore the pipeline.

 Dramaturg & Co-Producer: Theater